 Applying for an Eviction Order

-When the Notice to Quit period passes, and the tenant still hasn’t left, you might need to take further legal action by applying for an eviction order.
+When the notice period for the Notice to Quit passes and the tenant still hasn’t vacated the property, you may need to take further legal action by applying for an eviction order.
 This involves attending the First-tier Tribunal for Scotland (Housing and Property Chamber) and filling out the appropriate forms.
 You must provide evidence of the unpaid rent and pay any necessary fees.

 The Tribunal Hearing